CGSbioinfo/MethylSeq/README.md

 ### Step 7
 7\.
-Create and fill a file mbias_remove_bases.txt with information about which bases to clip fromr eads
+Create and fill a file *mbias_remove_bases.txt* with information about which bases to clip from reads.
 Arguments:
 >python bin/remove_bases_file_info.py --outfile *\<name of output txt file*\>
 ```bash